0xdps/sheet-alchemy/PRIVACY.md

 ### Google Sheets Access

-G-ODM can only access Google Sheets that:
+SheetAlchemy can only access Google Sheets that:
 - Are explicitly shared with your service account email
 - Have appropriate permissions (read, write as needed)
 - Are accessible through the Google Sheets API

 ## 🛡️ Security Considerations

-### For Developers Using G-ODM
+### For Developers Using SheetAlchemy

 1. **Credential Security**
    ```python